matzko/utils-graphql/README.md

 ### getOperationType

-Returns the type of the given operation
+Returns the type (query, mutation, or subscription) of the given operation

 **Parameters**